tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

 ### Add `as_utfN()`

-Each `as_utfN()` factory function takes an iterator/sentinel pair, or a range-like (meaning an iterator/sentinel pair or a null-terminated pointer), and returns a `utfN_view` that may do transcoding (if the inputs are not UTF-N) or may not do transcoding (if the inputs are UTF-N).
+Each `as_utfN()` factory function takes an iterator/sentinel pair, or a range-like (meaning an range or a null-terminated pointer), and returns a `utfN_view` that may do transcoding (if the inputs are not UTF-N) or may not do transcoding (if the inputs are UTF-N).

 ```cpp
 namespace std::uc {